authelia/authelia/docs/deployment-dev.md

 highly-available and non scalable by preventing you from running multiple instances of the application.
-This means that **Authelia** won't be able to distribute the load accross multiple servers and it will prevent failover in case of a crash or an hardware issue.
+This means that **Authelia** won't be able to distribute the load across multiple servers and it will prevent failover in case of a crash or an hardware issue.
 Moreover, it will also prevent from reliably persisting data and consequently fail access to your platform as the devices registered by your users will be lost.